News

 What happens when peatlands are damaged and degraded?

-Why do some people believe peat is a great growing medium?
+Why do some people believe peat is great for growing plants?

 The structure and composition of peat means it holds a lot of water, is typically acidic and provides a good root structure.
 It is used for plants that need a lot of moisture and don’t mind the acidic conditions.
 However, peat soil compacts more easily than other soils, creating anaerobic conditions which few plants will thrive in.
 Although peat-containing soils have some benefits, a quality compost made with a mixture of brown, green and high nitrogen materials will be better for growing in most cases and is undeniably more sustainable than extracting peat from delicate ecosystems.

-What is being done about damaged peatlands in the North Pennines AONB?
+What is being done about damaged peatlands in the North Pennines National Landscape?

-Our peatland restoration programme aims to conserve and enhance the internationally important peatland resource within the North Pennines AONB.
+Our peatland programme aims to conserve and enhance the internationally important peatland resource within the North Pennines National Landscape.
 We also work in partnership to promote peatland conservation at local, national and international levels.